 It is 1979.
 Such a beautiful time: President Jimmy Carter was leading the U.S. into a deeper recession while telling us to wear sweaters and turn the thermostat down to combat high energy costs, the Islamic Revolution in Iran was about to plunge the world into thirty-plus years of human misery, gas prices went up and there were long lines at the stations.
-How one longs for those days again...

-As I was saying, it is 1979, a beautiful time on the whole, but even in the midst of those halcyon days for America, there is tragedy.
+At least one gets the sense that 1979 was a remarkably beautiful time from Super 8, but even in the midst of those halcyon days for America, there is tragedy.
 Joe Lamb (Joel Courtney) has lost his mother in an industrial accident, and now he and his widowed deputy sheriff father Jackson (Kyle Chandler) must go on the best they can.
-While Jackson plunges into work, Joe channels his grief into helping his bestest best friend Charles (Riley Griffiths) work on a zombie movie.
+While Jackson plunges into work, Joe channels his grief into helping his best friend Charles (Riley Griffiths) work on a zombie movie.

 Young stirrings of the heart, however, have to take a back seat.
 While filming a farewell scene at an old/abandoned train depot, a truck comes roaring down the tracks, determined to crash into a fast-charging train.
-The massive collision has the kids fleeing in terror...and in their rush to escape they leave their Super 8 camera rolling.
+The massive collision has the kids fleeing in terror, and in their rush to escape they leave their Super 8 camera rolling.

 Alice has her own struggles: her father Louis (Ron Eldard) just happens to be the factory worker whom Jackson blames for his wife's death.
 Louis is a drunk and verbal abuser, but soon all that is put aside because of the strange goings-on.
 People are starting to disappear, the dogs flee the town, and the power is unreliable.
 In the middle of all this, Alice herself is abducted by this mysterious alien.

 In the end, all things are restored, and we see the final cut of The Case.

 I'll go on record to say that Super 8 was marketed badly.
 I think people went into it thinking this would be some alien adventure story.
-Instead, what they got was a loving homage to a lost time of innocence...with an alien thrown into the mix.
+Instead, what they got was a loving homage to a lost time of innocence with an alien thrown into the mix.

 Even worse, when we get the motivation for the alien's rampage, it is almost laughable.
 "Through pain and lack of compassion, we have taught him to hate us all.
 We have turned him into an enemy", we hear Dr. Woodward narrate over film of the conditions the alien endured.

 In any case, Super 8 draws from many Spielbergian themes: the loss of parents, the innocence of seeing the world through children's eyes, the fact that what we fear is really not harmful.
 Abrams has studied from the Master very well, and Super 8 is as close to a Steven Spielberg film that Spielberg wouldn't make.